Fullness vs Heaviness

 Highlights how dietary fibre promotes fullness by slowing digestion, enhancing gastric distension, and stabilising energy release, contributing to improved appetite control and weight regulation.

 Anderson, J. W., Baird, P., Davis, R. H., et al. (2009).
-“Health benefits of dietary fibre.”
+“Health benefits of dietary fiber.”
 Nutrition Reviews, 67(4), 188–205.

 Explores fibre’s role in increasing satiety by slowing digestion, promoting gut hormone release, and enhancing gastric distension, thereby preventing overconsumption and supporting weight management.